 - It integrates with other Java technologies through plugins.

 - It supports working with JSON, AJAX, and REST.

 - It reduces the development time and makes the process of development much easier.

 - It uses the Java Servlet API to help developers to adopt MVC architecture.

 The blade is an MVC framework and is based on the principles of elegance and simplicity.
 It contains a collection of libraries from Captcha to JSON conversion from template to a simple database connection.
-The blade design is simple, easy to understand, and the support of the standard library.
-It also supports the REST style routing interface, that provides DSL grammar to write with no invasive interceptors.
+The blade design is simple, easy to understand, and support of the standard library.
+It also supports the REST style routing interface, which provides DSL grammar to write with no invasive interceptors.

 - The blade is a lightweight framework that provides a clear structure and simple code.